Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 • A person is not to be treated as unable to make a decision merely because they make an unwise one.

-• An act done, or decision made, under the Act for or on behalf of the persons who lacks capacity must be done or made in his best interests.
+• An act done, or decision made, under the Act for or on behalf of the person who lacks capacity must be done or made in his best interests.
 Watch out for situations where ‘best interests decisions’ cannot be made.

 • Before the act is done, or the decision is made, regard must be had to whether the purpose for which it is needed can be as effectively achieved in a way that is less restrictive of the person’s rights and freedom of action.